Breast Cancer Show Ever: Plot

 During Wendy Testaburger's presentation on breast cancer awareness, Eric Cartman ridicules the disease while their teacher Mr. Garrison does little to stop him.
 After class, as Wendy is putting up posters to raise breast cancer awareness, Cartman continues to mock the disease, prompting an infuriated Wendy to challenge him to a fistfight after school.
 As word of the fight quickly spreads through the school, Cartman becomes frightened and reluctant to go through with the fight, afraid of losing to a girl in front of his friends.
 He tries to call off the fight with quiet apologies and bribery, but Wendy is not convinced of his sincerity.

 Cartman tries to convince Stan Marsh to talk Wendy out of it, but Stan does not believe he can do anything to stop her.
 Finally, Cartman pulls Wendy aside and tells her that his mother has been diagnosed with breast cancer, though she does not believe him.
-Desperate to avoid the fight, Cartman defecates on Mr. Garrison's desk in order to get detention.
+Desperate to avoid the fight, Cartman humiliates himself by eating his underwear in front of Wendy (without her changing her mind) and later defecates on Mr. Garrison's desk in order to get detention.
 Butters Stotch, Craig Tucker, and Jimmy Valmer tell Cartman there are rumors that he deliberately got detention to avoid the fight, though Cartman refutes this.
 Relieved, Craig reveals that they rescheduled the fight for the following morning before school.

-Later, Cartman plays the victim by having his mother convince Wendy's parents that he is being tormented and bullied by Wendy at school.
+Later, Cartman plays the victim by having his mother convince Wendy's parents that he is being bullied by Wendy at school.
 Wendy's parents forbid her from fighting and she reluctantly acquiesces.
 Cartman then taunts Wendy further by making faces at her and giving her the middle finger, unseen by the adults, further enraging Wendy.
 Due to the severe warnings from her parents, Wendy does not show up for the fight the following morning, arriving only in time to begin school.
 Cartman takes the opportunity to call her names like "chicken", convincing the others that she is a coward.

-In class, Cartman taunts Wendy further by giving a presentation about breast cancer the following day, claiming that "much like the victims of breast cancer, there's something [he] need[s] to get off [his] chest": ridiculing Wendy's prior efforts.
-Wendy, losing her temper, begins to attack Cartman but is called to Principal Victoria's office.